About the Global Health Program

 Message from the Director

-Although hard to believe, the Global Health Program at UVMLCOM/WCHN is already entering its sixth year.
-During this time, the program has gained national and international recognition for being a leader in global health and medical education.
-As of December 2014, the program joined the Consortium of Universities for Global Health, a worldwide organization based in Washington, D.C. comprised of 130 academic institutions and other groups working to address global health challenges.
-As an active member of the consortium, our program delegates serve as keynote speakers and subcommittee members, and present numerous posters at the annual conference.
-Over the past five years, we have established ourselves as our own unique brand in global health focused on humanism, bidirectionality, and respect, centered on one overarching theme: To become a voice for the voiceless as global health citizens.
+It’s hard to believe that the Global Health Program at the University of Vermont Robert Larner, M.D.
+College of Medicine/Western Connecticut Health Network is already entering its sixth year.
+During this short time, it has gained national and international recognition as a leader in global health and medical education.
+As active members of the Consortium of Universities in Global Health, our program delegates serve as keynote speakers, subcommittee members, and poster presenters at the annual conference.
+In 2017, we established ourselves as our own unique brand in global health focused on humanism, bidirectionality, and respect, centered on one overarching theme: to advocate for the voiceless.

-Moving forward into this next era of our program, we hope to focus on bringing all of our resources together as a unified force to positively impact underserved communities here at home and abroad through bidirectional exchange, respect, and trust.
-We can use the momentum we have collectively gained to incite significant movement.
+Moving forward into this next era of our program, we hope to conjoin all our resources as a unified force with which to positively impact underserved communities here at home and abroad through bidirectional exchange, respect, and trust.
+Our collectively gained momentum can be used to incite significant movement.
+We have already used our resources to carry out a number of meaningful research projects focused on community health and development.

 Majid Sadigh, M.D.